Waterblokey/TLDResearch/Website/README.md

 # TLDResearch Website

-## /Frontend
-contianes code related to the frontend of the Website

 ## /Backend
-impelmentation of our django webserver.
+implementation of our Django webserver.